Magnitude 6.3 earthquake strikes Nepal, tremors felt in Delhi

-An earthquake with an estimated magnitude of 6.3 struck Nepal, Wednesday.
-The capital city of Delhi and surrounding regions were also affected by the earthquake’s tremors.
+An earthquake with a magnitude of 6.3 struck Nepal in the early hours of Wednesday, sending tremors to parts of north India, including Delhi, Ghaziabad, Gurugram and Lucknow.

-National Centre for Seismology said an Earthquake of Magnitude 6.3 on the Richter scale originated in Nepal at 1.57 am on Wednesday.
-The origin of the tremors was at a depth of 10 kilometres.
+The National Centre for Seismology said an earthquake of magnitude 6.3 on the Richter scale originated in Nepal at 1.57 am.
+The origin of the tremors was 90 km south east of Pithoragarh in Uttarakhand, bordering Nepal.

 Earthquake of Magnitude:6.3, Occurred on 09-11-2022, 01:57:24 IST, Lat: 29.24 & Long: 81.06, Depth: 10 Km ,Location: Nepal, for more information download the BhooKamp App https://t.co/Fu4UaD2vIS @Indiametdept @ndmaindia @Dr_Mishra1966 @moesgoi @OfficeOfDrJS @PMOIndia @DDNational pic.twitter.com/n2ORPZEzbP